56Eternal/Eternal-Ext/README.md

 ### Microsoft Edge:
 - open a new tab, type `about:debugging` in the URL bar
 - turn on developer mode (on the left side)
-- click "load unpacked extension
+- click "load unpacked extension"
 - select the folder that contains the unzipped extension

+### Other Browsers:
+- look up how to "load unpacked extension" or "load extension from folder" in your browser, or dm me for help :)

 ## How to update
 When a new version is available, you just press `ctrl+shift+r` on vanis.io to update.